-Project FreightWe will solicit feedback from the users actively using the platform and make software updates to accommodate the most popular requests.
-We Project Freight will monitor product comments and reviews across all digital platforms.
-Project Freight will sponsor regional Q & A sessions throughout the year and invite all registered Project Freight users in the area to attendProject Freight.
-We will do live broadcasting over Facebook, post the sessions on YouTube and invite people to participate remotely with their Project Freight log in.
-These Q & A sessions will be designed to establish the shippers and truck drivers as partners in Project Freightour processProject FreightProject Freight and to have ownership in our development.
-Drivers will get to invite up to 10 other drivers to the platform.
-For every confirmed user, the referring driver will get $25 bonus.
+Project Freight will regularly solicit feedback from those customers who actively use the platform, and we will seek to make product improvements via regular software updates so as to accommodate and prioritize the most popular product improvement requests.
+Project Freight will also actively monitor product-related customer feedback across all digital channels.
+In addition, Project Freight will sponsor in-person regional Q & A sessions throughout the year, inviting local Project Freight users to interface directly with Project Freight product managers.
+We will conduct live broadcasting of these sessions via Facebook; post historical sessions via YouTube; and invite customers to participate remotely using their Project Freight log in credentials.
+These Q & A sessions will be designed to establish shippers and truck drivers as valued partners in Project Freight’s product development process – not merely customers but key contributors with a stake in evolving the Project Freight platform and enriching the Project Freight ecosystem.
+To encourage word-of-mouth customer leads, drivers will have the opportunity to invite up to 10 other drivers to join the platform.
+For every confirmed new user, the referring driver will receive a $25 bonus.

-Additional steps to gain traction with these truly independent truck drivers LOGI will incorporate them into our development stage.
-Project Freight We will hire up to 5-10 individuals in the Pacific NW & the West Coast that will help test our technology during its prototype phases.
-Our early users will be integral in understanding the appropriate places to get in front of the driving populationsProject Freight.
+Project Freight also plans to hire between 5-10 individual truck drivers to test our technology during the prototyping phase.
+These early test drivers will be integral to expanding our understanding of how best to improve the truck driver’s experience vis-à-vis the Project Freight platform.

-As Project Freight develops and grows a percentage of profit will be used to create a foundation to benefit Project Freight’s driver base.
-We can use the foundation money to assist in the drivers completing continuing education courses, business development assistance or to expand their fleets.
-Once we have a relationship with our driver population, we will explore other ways to keep these members engaged.
-Just by watching the Truck Drivers’ YouTube channels you will see this population wants an opportunity to feel acknowledged and united, especially the newer generation of drivers.
+As Project Freight develops and grows, a percentage of the firm’s profits will be used to create a foundation to benefit Project Freight’s driver base.
+We can use the foundation money to assist in driver’s completion of continuing education courses; business development assistance; or to expand their fleets.
+Once we have established a relationship with our driver population, we will explore other ways to keep these members actively engaged.
+This is a population seeking the opportunity to feel acknowledged and valued, especially the younger generation of drivers.

 Development of our Products

-The launch of Project Freight will begin with our minimum viable product that will support up to 300 drivers and 100 shippers.
-We will focus along the I-5 corridor from Seattle to San Diego and use the driver’s personal mobile device to show their current location.
-Within the minimum viable product, we will incorporate all of our most important value propositions into the system like auto generating pricing alongside shipping services, drivers setting their own availability, automatically BOLs, ppacking sslip and delivery receipts generation, transfer of money throughout the driver’s route, and weekly notifications show the most popular routes and equipment being hired.
+The launch of Project Freight will begin with our minimum viable product, which will be designed to support up to 300 truck drivers and 100 shippers.
+Our initial geographic focus will be the I-5 corridor between Seattle and San Diego.
+The platform will use drivers’ personal mobile devices to track their locations en route.
+The minimum viable product will include the most important features thus far envisaged, including auto-generation of price figures based on shipping services selected; drivers being able to set their own availability; automated digital generation of BOLs, packing slips and delivery receipts; transfer of payments as the drivers progress along their routes; and weekly notifications for drivers that show the most popular routes and equipment being hired.

-Our Project Freightfirst stage product will allow us to test and workout our technical bugs.
-We will include our hardware prototype on projects leaving the shipping dock of our incubator, Axiom Custom Products.
-We will use this data and results to begin selling our product to additional shippers in the manufacturing and fabrication industries located in Seattle, Portland, San Francisco, Sacramento, Los Angeles and San Diego.
-Project FreightWe will develop our hardware technology with our engineering partners and our internal embedded software engineer.
-After our Series A Funding, the development of the hardware is projected to be 18-20 months and then production another 1-3 months.
+Project Freight’s product prototyping efforts will allow us to rapidly test features, resolve programming bugs, and gain a nuanced understanding of how both driver and shipper audiences will interact with the platform.
+We will include our hardware prototype with projects leaving the shipping dock of our incubator, Axiom Custom Products.
+We will use the resulting data and product feedback rapidly mature the solution so as to begin selling the service to additional shipping customers in Seattle, Portland, San Francisco, Sacramento, Los Angeles, and San Diego.
+Project Freight will develop our hardware technology with our engineering partners and our internal embedded software engineer.
+After our Series A Funding, the further development of the hardware is projected take 18-20 months, with product production adding another 1-3 months.